Frequently Asked Questions from Prospective Students

 1: I see you require a writing sample.
 Can you clarify as to what qualifies as a writing sample?
 Is there a page limit?

-A: There is no page limit on the writing sample.
+A: The writing sample should be no more than 30 pages.
 You may submit your undergraduate senior thesis, a master's thesis, or other writing you have done for school that you feel demonstrates your writing skills.

 2: Do you offer a terminal master’s degree?

 A: We do not offer a stand-alone master's degree in Sociology.
 PhD students may complete an MA along the way while enrolled in the PhD program, but we do not offer a terminal master's degree and therefore do not consider students whose primary goal is to earn an MA.

 3: I would like to be considered for admission to the program beginning in Spring semester.

 A: Please note that we no longer offer admission for the spring semesters, so admission to the program for the spring semester is not an option.

 4: I am interested in getting my PhD in Sociology and was wondering if I would be able to join the program at the University of Maryland If I have an MS in Legal Studies?

 A: We consider any student who has completed at least a bachelor's degree, regardless of the field in which the degree was completed.

 5: How long does it it take to complete the degree?